apache/druid/docs/querying/sql.md

 `AGG(expr) FILTER(WHERE whereExpr)`.
 Filtered aggregators will only aggregate rows that match their filter.
 It's possible for two aggregators in the same SQL query to have different filters.

-Only the COUNT and ARRAY_AGG aggregations can accept DISTINCT.
+When no rows are selected, aggregate functions will return their initial value.
+This can occur when filtering results in no matches while aggregating values across an entire table without a grouping, or, when using filtered aggregations within a grouping.
+What this value is exactly varies per aggregator, but COUNT, and the various approximate count distinct sketch functions, will always return 0.

-When no rows are selected, aggregate functions will return their initialized value for the grouping they belong to.
-What this value is exactly for a given aggregator is dependent on the configuration of Druid's SQL compatible null handling mode, controlled by `druid.generic.useDefaultValueForNull`.
-The table below defines the initial values for all aggregate functions in both modes.
+Only the COUNT and ARRAY_AGG aggregations can accept the DISTINCT keyword.

 > The order of aggregation operations across segments is not deterministic.
 This means that non-commutative aggregation
 > functions can produce inconsistent results across the same query.